genomicsclass/leanpub/manuscript/rotations.md

 {$$}Z = \begin{pmatrix} 2.5 \\ -1 \end{pmatrix}{/$$}

-Graphically we can see that the coordinates are the projections to the spaces defined by the new basis:
+Graphically, we can see that the coordinates are the projections to the spaces defined by the new basis:

 ```r